 This haircut is the favorite cut of most of the black men as it complements their African texture.
 A square forehead line is drawn using the facial hair that is giving a neat look to this style.

 This blonde with combination can make your haircut more appealing as it dissimilar the middle area hair from the sides and back.
-The middle area hair is not more than one inch in length while the sides are back are tapered too short.
+The middle area hair is not more than one inch in length while the sides are back are faded.

 #49: Tender Cut